COVID-19 **** NEWS **** Symposium postponed to 2021 as digital event

-This symposium is postponed and will be in August 2021.
+This symposium is postponed and will take place at August 26, 2021 as digital symposium.

 a) all speakers will be reinvited and can change / adopt their abstract